Blackrock Mountain Cards

-This is the grand finale of cards that will be added in Hearthstone‘s Blackrock Mountain adventure.
+This is the grand finale of cards that will be added to Hearthstone‘s Blackrock Mountain cards adventure.
 This will cover all of the remaining class cards, including both Paladin cards.
-Also, be sure to check on all of the previous articles on Blackrock to get completely caught up on all of the cards: Part 1; Part 2; Part 3; Part 4; Part 5.
+Also, be sure to check on all of the previous articles on Blackrock mountain cards to get completely caught up on all of the cards: Part 1; Part 2; Part 3; Part 4; Part 5.

 Paladin has been needing some more card draw options and Solemn Vigil does a pretty good job.
 On its own, it’s just a worse Arcane Intellect, but no class is better at expendable minions than Paladin and getting the cost of this card down won’t be hard.
 Run this alongside Muster for Battle, Haunted Creeper, and other good token cards and you’ve got a pretty strong deck.